rberaki/fastapiauth/README.md

 docker run -d --name my-fastapi-container -p 8080:8080 my-fastapi-app
 ```
 3. Access the Swagger UI:
-Open your browser and navigate to `http://localhost:8080/docs` to access the Swagger UI for the API.
+Open your browser and navigate to `http://localhost:8080/docs` to access the endpoints on Swagger UI.